 Celebrating the end of your degree in Bath this year?
-There are several different ways to make your graduation day memorable whatever you have in mind, whether it’s a special experience with family, or a gathering with course mates who have survived the journey with you.
+There are several different ways to make your graduation day memorable, whether it's a special meal with family, or a gathering with coursemates who have survived the journey with you.

 Enjoy a spot of fine dining